simoneldevig/react-native-static-server/README.md

 ```ts
 server.hostname: string;
 ```
 Readonly property.
-It holds hostname used by the server.
-If server instance was constructed without `nonLocal` option (default), the `.hostname` property will equal "`localhost`" from the beginning.
-Otherwise, it will be empty string till the first launch of server instance, after which it will be equal to IP address automatically selected for the server.
-This IP address won't change upon subsequent re-starts of the server.
+It holds the hostname used by the server.
+If no `hostname` value was provided to the server's [constructor()], this property will be:
+- Without `nonLocal` option it will be equal `127.0.0.1` (the loopback address) from the very beginning;
+- Otherwise, it will be an empty string until the first launch of the server instance, after which it will become equal to the IP address selected by the server automatically, and won't change upon subsequent server re-starts.

 #### .id
 [.id]: #id